ThaMessia/DivineBooter/README.md

 Run this on a botnet or a VPS and you have your secure Minecraft hacking environment!

+NOTE: This works for Vanilla.
+Might it work even for Spigot or Bukkit? **Rarely**.

 ```diff
 - Made with love and pizza by ThaMessia